privacyidea/privacyidea/doc/policies/user.rst

 type: bool

 There are ``enroll`` actions per token type.
-Thus you can create policy that allow the user to enroll
+Thus you can create policies that allow the user to enroll
 SMS tokens but not to enroll HMAC tokens.

 assgin